abarichello/bfheroesFesl/README.md

 ## Configuration

-Below there is table with all enviroment variables which are used by the `Open Source Heroes`.
-You can refer to `config/config.go` file if you need more information about specific variable.
+Below is a table with all enviroment (.env) variables used You can refer to `config/config.go` if you need more information about specific variable.

 | Name                  | Default value        |